Brown Jack – British Folk Hero

 There are several theories as to why the change in Brown Jack’s preferred racing discipline was altered.
-One has it that legendary jockey Steve Donoghue was insistent that Brown Jack was a far better performer on the flat, as long as the distance of the race was two miles or further.
+One has it that legendary jockey Steve Donoghue was insistent that the colt was a better performer on the flat, as long as the distance of the race was two miles or further.
 Another has it that the colt’s connections wanted to win races with larger purse money, and since the flat races had substantially bigger purses than the jumps, this reason was the key.
 For whatever the main reason, the call to bring Brown Jack to the flat was certainly a wise call.
 Donoghue would be the only rider Brown Jack partnered on the flat.
 The two became inseparable.

 In 1929 Aubrey Hastings passed away.
 Former jockey Ivor Anthony, whose brothers Jack and Owen were top jocks and later National Hunt trainers, took over as Brown Jack’s conditioner.
 Donoghue and Brown Jack began an unparalleled run in 1929 at the prestigious Royal Ascot meet.
 The Queen Alexandra Stakes is a grueling twenty-two furlongs, or two miles and six furlongs if you prefer, in distance.
 Brown Jack won the race over Arctic Star and thus began a love affair with the Ascot faithful and the public at large.
 A new hero had emerged.